zxyhhh/diy/note_yinsi_en.md

-### Privacy Policy for LockNote
+### Privacy Policy for ScreenDo

 Your privacy is important to us.
-This Privacy Policy explains how LockNote ("we", "our", or "the app") handles your information.
+This Privacy Policy explains how ScreenDo ("we", "our", or "the app") handles your information.

 #### 1. Information We Do NOT Collect

-LockNote is designed with privacy in mind.
+ScreenDo is designed with privacy in mind.
 We do NOT collect, store, or transmit any of your personal information to external servers.
 Specifically:

 - We do NOT collect your name, email, or contact information
 - We do NOT track your location